Alex-deMagalhaes/RL_Plasma_Control_TORAX/README.md

 ---

-## 🚀 Project Description
+## Project Description

 Magnetic confinement fusion in a tokamak depends on precisely controlling plasma shape, current, temperature, and stability.
-In this project, we simulate a hypothetical ITER plasma discharge lasting **150 seconds** and evaluate whether a modern RL controller can:
+In this project, we simulate a hypothetical ITER plasma discharge lasting **150 seconds** and evaluate whether an RL controller can:

 - Maintain plasma shape and position
 - Maximize fusion power output
 - Avoid disruptions and unstable operating regions
 - Operate with fast, real-time inference
-- Learn robust control policies under **partial observability**

-The RL agent interacts with a tokamak simulation environment (e.g., `Gym_TORAX_IterHybrid-v0`) built to emulate realistic actuator constraints, diagnostic measurements, plasma behavior, and stability boundaries.
+The RL agent interacts with a tokamak simulation environment built to emulate realistic actuator constraints, diagnostic measurements, plasma behavior, and stability boundaries.

 ---

-## 🕹 Action Space
+## Action Space

 The RL agent can control several actuators commonly used in tokamak operation.
-These parameters, taken from **`Gym_TORAX_IterHybrid-v0_env - Action Space.csv`**, include:
+These parameters, listed in **`Gym_TORAX_IterHybrid-v0_env - Action Space.csv`**, include:

-### 1. **Plasma Current Control (Central Solenoid)**
+### 1. **Plasma Current Control**
-Tokamak control requires cooperation between external magnetic coils and a strong **toroidal plasma current** driven by the central solenoid.
+In a tokamak, controlling the plasma through external magnetic fields alone is impossible.
+Control requires that the external electric coils work in conjunction with a central solenoid which drives a toroidal electric current in the plasma itself.
+The agent has control over this central solenoid, and can ramp up and down the plasma current as necessary to maintain shape control.

 - **Control:** Plasma current (Ip) ramping
 - **Purpose:** Maintain plasma shape and assist magnetic confinement